 The Front, whose march of around 100 members at the National Mall last year earned them a mention on Spotify’s The Joe Rogan Experience, took little offense when the eponymous host issued the bizarre, if uninformed claim that the group appeared to have suddenly arisen “out of nowhere.”

 “Look at these guys.
 Where’s the fat people?
-How come they’re all wearing the same clothes,” a flustered Rogan exclaimed, befuddled seemingly by YouTube footage of the Dec.
-4 march, cued up by guest and Rolling Stone reporter Matt Taibbi.
+How come they’re all wearing the same clothes,” Rogan exclaimed, seemingly befuddled by YouTube footage of the Dec.
+4 march cued up by guest and Rolling Stone reporter Matt Taibbi.

 “Maybe they’re real,” Rogan said, “but I’m calling bullshit.”